EducationalTestingService/rsmtool/doc/column_selection_rsmtool.rst

 sign (optional)
 """""""""""""""
-After transformation, the column values will be multiplied by this number.
-This field is usually set to ``1`` or ``-1`` depending on the expected sign of the correlation between transformed feature and human score to ensure that all features in the final models have positive correlation with the score.
+After transformation, the column values will be multiplied by this number, which can be either ``1`` or ``-1`` depending on the expected sign of the correlation between transformed feature and human score.
+This mechanism is provided to ensure that all features in the final models have a positive correlation with the score, if that is so desired by the user.

 If the feature file contains no ``sign`` column, ``rsmtool`` will multiply all values by ``1``.